hyperledger-archives/composer/contrib-notes/getting-started.md

 You can then work with the packages under [packages/](packages/) on a per-package basis as any normal node.js package.

-For example, in order to run Playground UI locally you can run:

-    $ npm start

-on composer-playground-api and composer-playground packages in turn followed by visiting:

-    localhost:3000

-from your browser.

-Alternatively, you can execute npm commands across all of the packages at once using
+Alternatively, you can execute npm commands across all of the packages from the top level of the Composer repository, for example:
-Lerna:

     $ npm test